Renewables

 The proposal gives no starting date, and it is likely to take many years to work through the environmental processes – both state and federal.
 It faces opposition from some quarters, including from the Bob Brown Foundation that has already raised concerns about the potential impact on the regions underground caves, rivers and lakes.

-The proponents says they propose to use rock anchor foundations into the limestone rock, rather than excavating and installing massive concrete foundations, although the cranes mounting the towers will need a surface concrete pad of 80 by 40 metres.
+The proponents says they propose to use rock anchor foundations into the limestone rock, rather than excavating and installing massive concrete foundations, and the cranes mounting the towers will need a “hard stand” of compacted earth sized at 80 by 40 metres.

 It says mass concreting and foundations for the solar arrays will be avoided, with maximum use of precast elements and relatively small equipment such as excavators, bobcats, tractors and robot rovers.